Asymptotic theory of cepstral random fields: Theory of inference

-The next result presumes that spatial data is sampled from a true spatial field with spectrum $\widetilde{F}$, and that we have a collection of continuous weighting functions $G_j : {[-\pi, \pi]}^2 \mapsto \RR^{+}$.
-The second-order cumulant function of the spatial field is the autocovariance function $\gamma_{h}$ with $h \in \ZZ^2$, whereas the fourth-order cumulant function is denoted
+Suppose that spatial data is sampled from a true spatial field with spectrum $\widetilde{F}$, and that we have a collection of continuous weighting functions $G_j \dvtx{[-\pi, \pi]}^2 \mapsto \RR^{+}$.
+The second cumulant function of the spatial field is the autocovariance function $\gamma_{h}$ with $h \in\ZZ^2$, whereas the $(k+1)$th cumulant function is denoted

-We require absolute summability of these second and fourth order cumulant functions.
-Then the fourth order spectrum is well-defined via
+We require absolute summability of these second and fourth cumulant functions.
+Then the fourth-order spectrum is well defined via

-with $\cdot$ denoting the dot product of bi-variate vectors.
-In order to establish the Lemma, we impose more regularity via
+with $\cdot$ denoting the dot product of bivariate vectors.
+More regularity can be imposed via the condition